NamReact/To-do-list2.0/README.md

 ### Possible improvement

-A lot can be improve but overall refactoring for a cleaner code and better structure.
+A lot can be improved but overall refactoring for a cleaner code and better structure.

 - Add a bubble that signal how many tasks are left to be done.
 - Automatically move unfinished tasks to tomorrow.